 - Developing rental housing

 - Supporting vulnerable communities with services such as housing counseling

 - Non-profit operating assistance for non-profits that receive HOME-ARP funds for housing development or supportive services

 - Administration: a portion of the funds would be used by Eugene and Springfield to manage the program.

 In the Spring of 2022, the Consortium conducted a needs and gaps assessment of the qualifying populations and the current supply of housing and services.
 The Consortium consulted with housing and services providers about the needs of the qualifying populations and how HOME-ARP funds could best make an impact.
-In addition staff researched documented data about the qualified population and the availability of housing and services for the population in Eugene and Springfield.
-Please see the links below for the results of the analysis were incorporated into the Allocation Plan.
+In addition staff researched documented data about the qualified populations and the availability of housing and services for the population in Eugene and Springfield.
+The results of the analysis were incorporated into the Allocation Plan.